 The only holiday Logos students do not celebrate is Halloween.
-On October 31, students do not dress in costume or attend classroom parties.
-Instead, an alternate field trip activity is planned.
-This may be a trip to a swimming pool or to an indoor playground.
+Students do not dress in costume or attend classroom parties.
+Instead, an alternate activity is planned.

 Each month there is a Worship Celebration for all Logos students.
 Parents and family members are invited to attend.
 Different classes take ownership for planning and presenting these special events.